This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - The reishi mushroom is a powerful medicinal mushroom that comes with a long list of potential health benefits.

 - A few of the top perks that make the reishi mushroom benefits list include improved liver and heart health; protection against allergies, asthma and infections; and cancer prevention.
-Reishi mushrooms can also help balance hormone levels and keep blood sugar in check.
+Ganoderma lucidum benefits can also include helping balance hormone levels and keeping blood sugar in check.

 - Although reishi mushrooms are edible, they are mostly found as supplements in the form of capsules, powders, extracts and tinctures.